The

 Building

-One of Bloomington’s most iconic buildings, re-imagined exclusively for you
+One of Bloomington’s most iconic buildings, thoughtfully restored with rich and historic character.

 Features